harrryyyyyyy/Smart-Outfit-Recommender/README.md

 ## Project Info

 **Smart Outfit Recommendation** is a web-based application that provides personalized outfit suggestions based on a user’s body measurements and body shape.
-The system analyzes user inputs and generates styling recommendations along with visual insights to help users understand fashion trends.
+The system analyzes user inputs and generates styling recommendations, while leveraging **Google Charts** to present visual insights that help users easily understand outfit preferences and fashion trends.

----

-## How can I edit this code?
+## How can i run this code?

 There are several ways to edit and maintain this application.

----

 ### Use Your Preferred IDE (Recommended)